SCRA FAQs

 Do servicemembers’ protections end as soon as they exit active military duty?

 No. The SCRA provides some protections that extend after the termination date from active service.
 For example, foreclosure protections and the interest rate cap of 6% on pre-service mortgages extend to a full year after active duty.
-Servicemembers and their family members who wish to confirm their entitlement to SCRA benefits should seek legal assistance.
-A good resource can be found here.

 What military and other agencies have personnel who may be protected under the Act?

-Army, Air Force, Space Force, Navy, Marines, some members of the National Guard, Public Health Service and the National Oceanic and Atmospheric Administration (eight agencies in total) have personnel who may be protected under the Act.
+Army, Air Force, Space Force, Navy, Marines, some members of the National Guard, Public Health Service and the National Oceanic and Atmospheric Administration (seven agencies in total) have personnel who may be protected under the Act.
 Further, activated reservists and national guardsmen may have protections.

 Whom does the Act protect?